Online Bachelor of Science in Speech Language and Hearing Sciences Careers

 • Problem-solving skills: to determine the causes of swallowing, speech, language, hearing, or cognitive disorders and determine appropriate treatment plans.
 Clinicians must also be able to propose alternatives if patients don’t respond to initial treatment.

-How To Become a Speech-Language Pathologist (SLP)
+How to Become a Speech Language Pathologist (SLP)

 Find out how to become a speech-language pathologist (SLP) with this guide covering education requirements, the praxis exam, SLP certifications, and more.